metal-stack/docs/docs/src/installation/autonomous-control-plane.md

 - We could divide our control plane into 3 clusters metal-stack, gardener and monitoring
 - Storage for the control plane is a open and difficult topic and will be clarified later.
 For now we start without a central storage solution and rely on backup-restore for our stateful sets.

-## Use your own dogfood
+## Use Your Own Dogfood

-The most obvious solutions would be to just deploy a Kubernetes cluster manually utilizing existing tooling for the deployment (not a complete list):
+The most obvious solutions would be to just deploy a Kubernetes cluster manually in your own data center is by utilizing existing tooling for the deployment:

 - k3s
 - kubeadm
 - vmware and rancher
 - talos
 - kubespray
-- ...
+- ... (not a complete list)

-However, all of these solutions add another stack which is probably new to the team which already operates the metal-stack environment.
-In general metal-stack in combination with [Gardener](https://gardener.cloud) already contains all necessary tools in order to build this cluster.
-Not only do we re-use the solutions that are already used but there will also be no dependencies to other products / vendors.
+However, all these solutions add another layer of complexity that needs to be maintained and operated by people who also need to learn and understand metal-stack.
+In general, metal-stack in combination with [Gardener](https://gardener.cloud) contains all the necessary tools to provide KaaS, so it makes sense to reuse what is already in place without introducing new dependencies on other products and vendors.

-The only problem with this approach is that Gardener cannot yet create an initial cluster, which might change with the implementation of [GEP-28](https://github.com/gardener/gardener/blob/master/docs/proposals/28-autonomous-shoot-clusters.md).
-In the meantime, we could use [k3s](https://k3s.io/), which manages the initial metal-stack partition to host the control plane for the real setup.
+The only problem here is that Gardener is not yet able to create an initial cluster, which may change with the implementation of [GEP-28](https://github.com/gardener/gardener/blob/master/docs/proposals/28-autonomous-shoot-clusters.md).
+In the meantime, we suggest using [k3s](https://k3s.io/), which manages the initial metal-stack partition to host the control plane, since the maintenance overhead is acceptable and it is easy to deploy.

+TODO: K3s nodes can be bare metal machines or virtual machines, when using VMs a single K3s node might be feasible, too

-## The Matryoshka principle
+## The Matryoshka Principle

-Instead of using the K3s cluster for the production control plane, we propose using it as a minimal control plane cluster which only purpose it is to host the production control plane cluster.
+Instead of directly using the K3s cluster for the production control plane, we propose using it as a minimal control plane cluster which only purpose it is to host the production control plane cluster.
 This layer of indirection brings some reasonable advantages:

-- With an interruption or loss of this minimal control plane cluster the production control plane stays unaffected, end-users can still manage their clusters as normal
+- In the event of an interruption or loss of this minimal control plane cluster, the production control plane remains unaffected, and end users can continue to manage their clusters as normal.
-- A dedicated operational team can take care of 2-day maintenance of this installation, which might be handy because the tooling like `k3s` is a little different than the rest of the setup (it's likely that more manual maintenance is required than for all the other clusters)
+- A dedicated operations team can take care of the Day-2 maintenance of this installation, which can be handy because the tools like `k3s` are a little different from the rest of the setup (it is likely that more manual maintenance is required than for any other cluster).
-- As the amount of shoot clusters to host is static the resource requirements will not change significantly over time, so the lack of scalability is not such a big issue
+- Since the number of shoot clusters to host is static, the resource requirements are minimal and will not change significantly over time.
+There are no huge resource requirements in terms of cpu, memory and storage.
+As such, the lack of scalability is not such a big issue.

+So, our proposal is to chain two metal-stack control planes.
+The initial control plane cluster would use [k3s](https://k3s.io/) and on this cluster we can spin up a cluster for the production control plane with the use of Gardener.

+### Architecture

 ![](./autonomous-control-plane-images/metal-stack-autonomous-control-plane-full.drawio.svg)

 --->> TODO: continue, muss zum Klettern

-Use this stack to create the control plane clusters only.
-Do not try to create more clusters for other purposes than metal-stack control planes.
-If this restriction applies, the requirement for a control plane for this metal-stack setup can be minimal.

-This metal-stack setup also requires a control plane to host metal-api and gardener, but this control plane does not have huge resource requirements in terms of cpu, memory and storage.
-For this initial control plane cluster we could use [k3s](https://k3s.io/) running on a single server which manages the initial metal-stack partition to host the control plane for the real setup.

-This is a chain of two metal-stack environments.

-### Architecture

 A high-level architecture consists of two metal-stack.io environments, one for the control plane, the second one for the production or real environment.
 It might also be possible to call the initial metal-stack.io environment the metal-stack `seed`, and the actual production environment the metal-stack `shoot`.